aiidateam/aiida-core/docs/source/index.rst

    **Topics**

-   The topics section is understanding-oriented and aimed at users who are generally familiar with AiiDA and provides more in-depth explanations on concepts and design decisions for AiiDA.
+   Background information for those who are already familiar with the AiiDA basics and want to know more about the underlying concepts and design decisions.

    .. container:: link-box bottom